On the flexibility of 2D Euler steady states: On the construction of steady states that break the semilinear elliptic equation structure

-where $C_H$ is a constant depending only on $H$. \end{itemize} \end{proposition} \begin{proof} Property (1) follows directly from \eqref{eqn:defM} and \eqref{eqn:defH-1}.
-For property (2), let $x_0$ be a fixed point in $\Omega$ and $\Sigma_{x_0}$ be the connected component of $\{H=H(x_0)\}$ crossing $x_0$, assume $\nabla H \neq 0$ for all points in $\Sigma_{x_0}$, it suffices to verify $\mathcal{L}_{H}^{-1} g$ is Lipschitz near $\Sigma_{x_0}$.
+where \(C\) is a constant depending on \(H,k,a,\alpha\). \end{itemize} \end{proposition} \begin{proof} Property (1) follows directly from \eqref{eqn:defM} and \eqref{eqn:defH-1}.
+For property (2), let $x_0$ be a fixed point in $\Omega$ and $\Sigma_{x_0}$ be the connected component of $\{H=H(x_0)\}$ crossing $x_0$, it suffices to verify $\mathcal{L}_{H}^{-1} g$ is Lipschitz near $\Sigma_{x_0}$.
 First, due to Proposition \ref{prop:regularity period}, the periodic map $T$ is Lipschitz near $\Sigma_{x_0}$.
 Now, choose $n$ to be the direction of $\nabla H$ at $x_0$, we can parametrize a tubular neighborhood of $\Sigma_{x_0}$ by the rescaled Hamiltonian flow:

-$T\nabla^{\perp} H(\cdot)$ is Lipschitz, with $T\nabla^{\perp} H(\cdot)\neq 0$ at $x_0$ , then there exists a positive $\epsilon$ such that $X$ is a Bi-Lipschitz mapping from $(-\epsilon,\epsilon)\times [0,1]$ to its image, which is a tubular neighborhood near $\Sigma_{x_0}$.
-We denote $X^{-1}(y)=(r(y),\mathcal{T}(y))$, then $t_{y}$ near $\Sigma_{x_0}$ is given by $t_{y}:=T(y) \mathcal{T}(y)$, which is a Lipschitz map in $y$.
+$T\nabla^{\perp} H(\cdot)$ is Lipschitz, with $T\nabla^{\perp} H(\cdot)\neq 0$ at $x_0$ , then there exists a positive $\epsilon$ such that $X$ is a bi-Lipschitz mapping from $(-\epsilon,\epsilon)\times [0,1]$ to its image, which is a tubular neighborhood near $\Sigma_{x_0}$.
+We denote $X^{-1}(y)=(r(y),\tau(y))$, then $t_{y}$ near $\Sigma_{x_0}$ is given by $t_{y}:=\tau(y)$, which is a Lipschitz map in $y$.
 By \eqref{eqn:defM},

 As $\Gamma$ is a Lipschitz map, we have $\mathcal{L}_{H}^{-1}$ is Lipschitz near $\Sigma_{x_0}$.
-Analogously, Property (3) follows from the inverse function Theorem, \eqref{eqn:defM} and Proposition \ref{prop:regularity period}. \end{proof}
+Analogously, Property (3) follows from the inverse function theorem, \eqref{eqn:defM} and Proposition \ref{prop:regularity period}. \end{proof}